-The net proceeds from the sale of the common stock offered hereby are estimated to be approximately \$37.4 million at an assumed offering price of \$3.64 per share, which is the closing price of our common stock on March 9, 2012 (or approximately \$43.1 million if the underwriters exercise in full their over-allotment option to purchase additional shares of common stock), after deduction of estimated offering expenses and the underwriters' discounts and commissions.
-The actual net proceeds could be lesser or greater than estimated, depending on the actual offering price and the actual number of shares to be sold.
+The net proceeds from the sale of the common stock offered hereby are estimated to be approximately \$42.1 million based on the sale of 16,071,429 shares at the public offering price of \$2.80 (or approximately \$48.4 million if the underwriters exercise in full their over-allotment option to purchase additional shares of common stock), after deduction of estimated offering expenses and the underwriters' discounts and commissions.
 The amount of net proceeds from this offering will depend upon the number of shares of our common stock sold and the market prices at which they are sold over the course of this offering.
-We will retain broad discretion over the use of the net proceeds from the sale of our securities offered hereby and the net proceeds from the sales of securities offered by this prospectus supplement and the accompanying prospectus will be used to meet our working capital requirements to execute our business plans, including, without limitation, (i) the planned commercial introduction of SURFAXIN[®] in the fourth quarter of 2012, (ii) the planned commercial introduction of the initial AFECTAIR[®] device in the United States and the European Union in the fourth quarter of 2012, (ii) the planned commercial introduction of a Phase 3 clinical program, potentially in 2013, (iv) plans to advance our SURFAXIN LS development program towards initiation of Phase 2 clinical programs, potentially in 2013, and (v) plans to identify and secure a strategic alliance partner or collaboration arrangement to support the development and/or, if approved, the commercial introduction, of our KL4 surfactant products for RDS, SURFAXIN LS and AEROSURF[®], in Europe and other international markets.
+We will retain broad discretion over the use of the net proceeds from the sale of our securities offered hereby and the net proceeds from the sales of securities offered by this prospectus supplement and the accompanying prospectus will be used to meet our working capital requirements to execute our business plans, including, without limitation, (i) the planned commercial introduction of SURFAXIN® in the fourth quarter of 2012, (ii) the planned commercial introduction of the initial AFECTAIR® device in the United States and the European Union in the fourth quarter of 2012, assuming that our efforts to register our initial AFECTAIR device in the European Union are successful, (iii) plans to advance our SURFAXIN LS development program towards initiation of a Phase 3 clinical program, potentially in 2013, (iv) plans to complete the development of the CAG and advance our AEROSURF development program towards initiation of Phase 2 clinical programs, potentially in 2013, and (v) plans to identify and secure a strategic alliance partner or collaboration arrangement to support the development and/or, if approved, the commercial introduction, of our KL4 surfactant products for RDS, SURFAXIN LS and AEROSURF®, in Europe and other international markets.